Smrity01/spread-smiles/README.md

 Using this skill, you'll feel positive feelings around yourself.
 As smile is something which enriches our heart and the life as well.

->Enable it and start spreading smiles.
-You're just a click away.

 ## Available in -
 * English(US)